 For this reason, it is more important to treat the condition early even before a complete systematic assessment is possible.
 Treatment principles include protecting the breathing, the cardiovascular system, the lungs and the kidneys, as well as arresting the seizures as early as possible and preventing their recurrence.

 The Guideline Committee of the American Epilepsy Society on Convulsive Status Epilepticus (CSE) published its report on the currently suggested protocol of SE management.

-VIDEO Arrest of Seizures
+Arrest of Seizures

 The most important step in reducing the rate of sequelae in SE is arresting the seizures by prompt administration of first-line benzodiazepines.

 Stabilization phase: stabilization of vital functions, which should take place within 5 minutes of onset, and includes necessary first aid for convulsing patients.
 This includes stabilizing the airway and ensuring respiratory support, proper positioning, rolling the patient to the side immediately after convulsions cease to prevent aspiration, and placing intravenous access lines including a central venous catheter if peripheral veins are difficult to access.

 Initial therapy: from 5 to 20 minutes, first-line drugs are given as soon as possible following seizure onset, at full adequate doses in one bolus.
 This should begin with benzodiazepines due to their safety, effectiveness and tolerable level of adverse effects.
 The aim is to achieve a prompt and safe cessation of seizures with minimal respiratory or cardiovascular complications and with as little interference with the level of consciousness as possible.
 The typically preferred drugs are:

 Prehospital management: When the patient has to be treated outside hospital or if these are not available, the following are adopted: